lawrence-ivan-reyes/herd-immunity-simulation/ReadMe.md

 ### 💻 Code Structure
 **Main Program Files**
 - **`simulation.py`**: The main file that runs the entire simulation.
-Contains logic for time steps, interactions, infection spread, and logging.
+Contains logic for time steps, interactions, infection spread, and logging with the `Simulation` class.
 - **`person.py`**: Defines the `Person` class, representing individuals in the population.
 Handles infection status, survival, and vaccination.
 - **`virus.py`**: Defines the `Virus` class, representing the virus being simulated, with attributes like reproduction and mortality rates.
-- **`logger.py`**: Provides logging functionality.
+- **`logger.py`**: Provides logging functionality with the `Logger` class.
 Logs simulation metadata, time step summaries, and final results.